 “Listen up, buddy,” the customer said, “let’s keep God out of this.
 Tell me how long it would take if God is not willing.”

 Imagine there was no help available from any external source, how would you go about finding your happiness?
 For, to be honest with you, I don’t think Grace means that our lives’ problems will end.
 I don’t believe that we pray or be religious so we may talk some God into our traps of desires.

-If happiness is what you seek, begin with the premise that no one else can give it to you.
+If happiness is what you seek, ending your sufferings, begin with the premise that no one else can give it to you.
 Anyone who wants someone else to make them feel fulfilled, often end up only more discontent.

 The path to bliss and peace begins with responsibility.
 Take responsible steps, speak responsible words, act responsibly.
 Before long, you will find the joy of inner peace straining against your consciousness like the spring breeze against the blooming trees, caressing your soul, filling your cup.
 From the noise of expectations, like the rustle of cicada on a midsummer day stridulating passionately from the dry grass of desires, your whole being will murmur with bliss like the gentle mountainous stream under the soft winter sun.

 On a different note, the other day, I did a discourse with a small group of devotees in Sydney.
 We had a beautiful evening where we ended up singing Sri Hari Aarti together.
 You can listen to it by clicking on the play button below: